jina-ai/jina/README.md

 > **Note**
 > If you just want to serve a single Executor, you can use a [Deployment](#build-ai--ml-services).

-For instance, let's combine [our StableLM language model](#build-ai--ml-services) with a Stable Diffusion image generation service.
+For instance, let's combine [our StableLM language model](#build-ai--ml-services) with a Stable Diffusion image generation model.
 Chaining these services together into a [Flow](https://docs.jina.ai/concepts/orchestration/flow/) will give us a service that will generate images based on a prompt generated by the LLM.

 <table>